Find broken links in the WMS

 Broken links report (available to Site Administrators and Site Managers only)

-1. After signing in, click Reports in the site administration menu, then click Broken links.
+1. After signing in to your website, click Reports in the site administration menu.

 Broken Links Tool